hpacheco/juice-shop-demo/index.md

 <details>
 <summary>More info</summary>

 This is a demo on how subtle timing differences may allow us to recover hidden information.
-This is not an actual Juice Shop challenge, but is inspired by the Christmas Special :star: :star: challenge.
+This is not an actual Juice Shop challenge, but is inspired by the Christmas Special challenge :star: :star:.

 1. Open up WebSpy and find the backend search request.
 You may notice that, independently of the search query in the frontend, the backend requests is always `/rest/products/search?q=` with an empty query.
 (Product filtering is happening by default in the JS side.)
 2. You can nonetheless replay the request and fill in the `q` argument with your own search term.